 Now it's time to create the actual content.
 Proceed by clicking on the View content button, located on the left side of the Save button.

-You can also reach the content area by clicking on the newly added Fact item in the main menu:
+You can also reach the content area by clicking on the newly added Blog Post item in the main menu:

-As mentioned, navigate to Headless CMS > Ungrouped > Fact and create couple of facts.
+As mentioned, navigate to Headless CMS > Ungrouped > Blog Post and create a blog post or two.
 Feel free to unleash your creativity. 😉

-Once you feel happy with the facts, you can save the changes by clicking the Save button, located at the bottom of the form.
+Once you feel happy with the blog post, you can save the changes by clicking the Save button, located at the bottom of the form.

 The next and final step is to publish the blog post, which will make it actually visible in the Content Delivery API.
 To do that, click on the Publish icon, found at the right side in the form header.

-Now that we've covered the basics of creating content models and managing content, we can move on to the Vue.js part of this tutorial.
+Now that we have covered the basics of creating content models and managing content, we can move on to the Next.js part of this tutorial.

-We can create a new Vue.js app by running this command.
+We can create a new Next.js app by running the

-Ideally, you should create your Vue.js project in a folder outside of the Webiny project.
+Ideally, you should create your Next.js project in a folder outside of the Webiny project.

-Now that we have a new Vue.js app ready to go, let's see what it takes to make a simple page that renders a list of all interesting facts about coffee that we've just created.
+Now that we have a new Next.js app ready to go, let's see what it takes to make a simple page that renders a list of all blog posts that we have just created.

-We're going to start off by installing few NPM packages:
+We're going to start off by installing an NPM package -

-These will help us with fetching the actual content from the Content Delivery API.
+graphql-request.
+This will help us with fetching the actual blog posts from the Content Delivery API.

-In your Vue.js project root, run the following command:
+In your Next.js project root, run the following command: